Windows OS Hub

 replace the original install.wim file with a custom wim image

-Note that the WIM image size with pre-installed software has increased significantly (from 4GB to 10GB).
+Note that the WIM image size with pre-installed software has increased significantly, from 7GB to 10GB.

-If you have a FAT32 bootable USB key for installing Windows on UEFI computers, you cannot save a WIM file larger than 4GB on this file system.
-A large WIM image file must be split into several smaller SWM files in this case:
+If you use a FAT32 bootable USB key to install Windows on UEFI computers, you cannot save a WIM file larger than 4GB to this file system.
+A large WIM image file must be split into several smaller SWM files:

 Dism /Split-Image /ImageFile:D:\sources\install.wim /SWMFile:c:\tmp\install.swm /FileSize:3500

-In this case, DISM will create four files install.swm, install2.swm, install3.swm, and install4.swm.
-Copy these files to the \sources folder on the installation media.
+In this case, DISM will create the following files install.swm, install2.swm, install3.swm, and so on.
+Copy these files to the \sources folder on the installation media or ISO image.
 When Windows Setup installs the operating system, it merges the SWM files.

 Now you can use your bootable USB flash drive to deploy the Windows image you created to any computer (you can also install Windows over the network using PXE boot).